faircloth-lab/phyluce/docs/tutorial_I.rst

 .. attention:: Notice that this metric for completeness does not pay attention
-    to which taxa are in which alignments - so the 75%, above, does **not** mean that a given taxa will have data in 75 of 100 alignments.
+    to which taxa are in which alignments - so the 75%, above, does **not** mean that a given taxon will have data in 75 of 100 alignments.

 To create a 75% data matrix, run the following.
 Notice that the integer following `--taxa` is the **total** number of organisms in the study.